MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 The value $true for this parameter has the following possible outcomes:

 - If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $false, the Microsoft integrated reporting experience is enabled, but users can only report messages to Microsoft.
 - If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $true, the Microsoft integrated reporting experience is enabled.
-User reported messages are sent to Microsoft and a user submissions mailbox.
-Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the user submissions mailbox.
+User reported messages are sent to Microsoft and a reporting mailbox.
+Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the reporting mailbox.

 The value $false for this parameter has the following possible outcomes:

 - If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $false and the EnableThirdPartyAddress parameter is set to the value $true, the Microsoft integrated reporting experience is disabled in favor of a third-party product.
-Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the user submissions mailbox.
+Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the reporting mailbox.
-- If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $true and the EnableThirdPartyAddress parameter is set to the value $false, the Microsoft integrated reporting experience is enabled, but user reported messages are sent only to the user submissions mailbox.
-Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the user submissions mailbox.
+- If the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters are set to the value $true and the EnableThirdPartyAddress parameter is set to the value $false, the Microsoft integrated reporting experience is enabled, but user reported messages are sent only to the reporting mailbox.
+Use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the reporting mailbox.

 ```yaml
 Type: Boolean